-Traditional Rulers to Deltans: Be vigilant, security conscious
+TRADITIONAL RULERS TO DELTANS: Be vigilant, security conscious

-WORRIED by the heightening state of insecurity in the country, Delta State Council of Traditional Rulers, Friday, told residents of the State to be vigilant and security conscious during the yuletide.
+Worried by the heightening state of insecurity in the Country, Delta State Council of Traditional Rulers, weekend, told residents of the State to be vigilant and security conscious during the yuletide.

-Also read: Gruesome murder of top Ondo traditional ruler against Yoruba tradition, custom – Ekiti Obas

-Saying that the take-off of the security outfit was not only timely but apt, they said; ”we are confident that the outfit would help to restore the security of lives and build confidence among Deltans”.
+Saying that the take off of the security outfit was not only timely but apt, they said; ”we are confident that the outfit would help to restore security of lives and build confidence among Deltans”.

 The Monarchs acknowledged the development efforts of the State Government and its commitment towards the welfare of Traditional Rulers in the State, expressing satisfaction with the progress of work on the Council’s Secretariat in Asaba which was nearing completion.